Cysu/dgd_person_reid/README.md

         scripts/format_rawdata.sh

-3. Convert formatted datasets into LMDBs.
+3. Convert formatted datasets into LMDBs

         scripts/make_dbs.sh

-4. Merge all the datasets together for the joint single-task learning (JSTL).
+4. Merge all the datasets together for the joint single-task learning (JSTL)

         scripts/merge_dbs.sh

 ## Experiments

+**Note: We use two GPUs to train the models by default.
+Change the `mpirun -n 2 ... -gpu 0,1` in `scripts/routines.sh` to your own hardware configuration if necessary.**

-Our experiments are organized into several groups:
+Our experiments are organized into two groups:

 1. Baseline: training individually on each dataset
-2. Baseline: joint single task learning (JSTL)
-3. Our method: domain guided dropout (DGD)
+2. Ours: Joint single task learning (JSTL) + Domain guided dropout (DGD)

-4. Additional leave-one-out experiments
+We provide a pretrained JSTL+DGD model [here](https://drive.google.com/open?id=0B67_d0rLRTQYZnB5ZUZpdTlxM0k) that can be used as a generic person re-id feature extractor.

+Some archived experiment logs can be found at `archived/`.

 ### Baseline: training individually on each dataset